kanidm/kanidm/platform/debian/README.md

 # Adding a thing to package

-If you want to accept the defaults in `packaging/`, go ahead.
-Otherwise, add a folder with the package name and then files in there will be copied over the top of the ones from `packaging/` on build.
+There's a set of default things in `packaging/`; if you want to add a package def, add a folder with the package name and then files in there will be copied over the top of the ones from `packaging/` on build.

+You'll need two "custom" files at minimum:

+- `control` - a file containing information about the package.
+- `rules` - a makefile doing all the build steps.
+-